 While most Westerners view dogs strictly as companion or working animals and find the practice of raising and slaughtering dogs for food strange and unsettling, a large number of people in South Korea as well as in China, Vietnam, and the Philippines, consume dog meat.
 What is considered “normal,” of course, is often a matter of cultural perspective—especially when it comes to culinary practices and taboos.

-Two million dogs are purported to be killed for food every year in South Korea, and over 100,000 tons of dog meat are consumed annually.
-Among those who do consume the meat, consumption increases during South Korea’s scorching hot summers, as there is a belief that eating dog will keep one cool.
+Two million dogs are purportedly killed for food every year in South Korea, and over 100,000 metric tons of dog meat are consumed annually.2 Consumption of dog meat is mainly associated with the Boknal festival, where attendees attempt to extract some medicinal healing powers from the consumption of dog.
+There is a belief that eating dog during the festival will keep one cool.
 This is particularly evident during Bok days, the three hottest days of the summer according to the lunar calendar.

 Akin to the abysmal manner in which pigs and chickens are raised for meat in factory farms, dogs raised for meat in South Korea endure miserable living conditions.
 From birth to slaughter, these dogs are kept in cramped rusty, cages stacked on top of each other.
 The method of slaughter is usually extremely (and even intentionally) brutal, and the dogs are often butchered in full view of the others.

 Most horrifically—due to a traditional belief that high adrenaline levels will produce tender meat and increase the supposed health benefits—dogs who are killed may be intentionally subjected to extreme fear and suffering and be killed via bludgeoning, hanging, or electrocution.
 At the open-air markets, dogs are often electrocuted and their necks are broken—all in plain sight to passers-by and the other dogs.